quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ### Configuration Agent Actions

-The configuration agent selects a length for the server ID encoding that MUST have enough entropy to have a different code point for each server.
-It must be no more than seven octets.
+The configuration agent selects a length for the server ID encoding that MUST have at least enough entropy to have a different code point for each server.
+It MUST be no more than seven octets.

 The configuration agent also selects an LB Timeout.